suttonj/hackstreetboys/README.md

 ## dev
 * npm i
 * npm start
-* Content is server from http://localhost:3000/build/{landing,setup}.js
+* Content is server from localhost:3000/build/client.js
+* To view in browser, navigate to localhost:3000

 ## prod
 * npm i